hborhan/DL-CNN-CheXpert-data/README.md

 in both accuracy and F1 scores over the testset data.
 Finally, a gradient weighted Class Activation Map is applied to localize the highest probability observation for a given x-ray image input.

-To access CheXpert chest x-ray data chech: https://stanfordmlgroup.github.io/competitions/chexpert/ Data includes about 200,000 images labeled for 14 observations.
+To access CheXpert chest x-ray data check: https://stanfordmlgroup.github.io/competitions/chexpert/ Data includes about 200,000 images labeled for 14 observations.

 A schematic view of the model is shown below.